The Importance of Staying Hydrated [+ How To Rehydrate Fast]

 Some of these include weight loss, improvement in energy levels, a decrease in blood pressure and improvement in constipation.

 This is because your body uses water to produce and transport all of the necessary hormones to keep your internal system properly regulated.

 How Does Water Help With Weight Loss?

-I personally lost ~10 lbs in a span of 3 months simply by increasing my water intake and changing nothing else in my diet.
+I personally lost ~10 lbs in a span of 3 months simply by increasing my water intake and not consuming any other form of liquids.

 How Does Water Improve Energy Levels?

 Almost every cell in your body contains an organelle called the mitochondria.

 The mitochondria is responsible for producing the currency of energy for your body, known as Adenosine Triphosphate, or ATP.
 Water is necessary to facilitate the production and the consumption of this energy molecule through a process known as ATP hydrolysis.